HelifeWasTaken/LibErty/README.md

 A documentation is aviable if you have Doxygen : `doxygen Doxyfile` in order to generate the documentation

+## Disclaimer

+I noticed that buffer handling for asprintf won't work As I moved recently on Github totally I will implement asap Github Actions for compilation security More unit tests with criterion (actually 37% of the library is tested with 19% of the library which is untestable because of malloc verification)
+Fix of the buffer handling

 ## Coding style

 The code follows a particular coding style enforced by my school.
 The most